jpower432/opensource-securitycon-2025-oscal-in-action/cmd/plugin/REAMDE.md

 - `grafana-cloud-endpoint`: The Grafana Cloud Loki endpoint URL
 - `grafana-cloud-instance-id`: Your Grafana Cloud instance ID (used as username for basic auth)
 - `grafana-cloud-api-key`: Your Grafana Cloud API key (used as password for basic auth)
+- `loki_url`: The base URL of your local Loki instance (fallback, e.g., `http://localhost:3100`)

+**Note**: Grafana Cloud configuration is checked first.
+If not provided, the plugin will fall back to the local Loki instance.

 ### Environment Variables